 Dam refers to the mother of a litter of puppies.

 Dog is used in the dog show world to describe an intact male canine (not neutered).
 An intact female canine is called a bitch.

 Gait refers to the movement of the dog and may also be called "action."
-A competing dog's gait is judged when the dogs are running around the ring.
-This helps to show proper or improper structure and conformation.
+A competing dog's gait is judged when the dogs are walking and running around the ring.
+This helps to display proper or improper structure and conformation.

 Handler describes the person who shows the dog in the ring.
-This is not always the dog's owner, but a professional handler that is paid to show dogs.
+This is not always the dog's owner; it is often a professional handler that is paid to show dogs.
 An excellent handler is well-paid because a good performance can mean the difference between a win and a loss.